A BBC Trending investigation has found that hundreds of YouTubers were paid to encourage students to buy ghostwritten essays.

 BIG UP IF YOU SAW ME ON THE NEWS EARLIER HAHAHAHA 😂 pic.twitter.com/7KnWaWgn2I

 — Drewsif (@DrewIsSharing) May 1, 2018

-Courtney Daniella and Ibz Mo whose YouTube channels focus in part on life as students at Cambridge University spoke to the BBC.
-Courtney was asked if she had any doubts that this was the selling of cheating: “No, not at all – [this is cheating] in plain sight.
-I think as soon as you hear it, whether the influencer mentions cheating or not, you know – ‘ok, I’m not doing this work, I’m about to hand in work that I didn’t write, that’s not copy and pasted, it won’t be plagiarised, but it’s not my work.
-It’s cheating.’”
+Asked if she had any doubts that this practice amounted to selling cheating, Courtney said: “No, not at all – [this is cheating] in plain sight.
+I think as soon as you hear it, whether the influencer mentions cheating or not, you know.
+‘Okay, I’m not doing this work, I’m about to hand in work that I didn’t write that’s not copy and pasted.
+It won’t be plagiarised, but it’s not my work.’
+It’s cheating.”

-Ibz shared his thoughts on the power of that message coming from a YouTuber they trust: “You’ll see big YouTubers saying it, and that can influence smaller YouTubers to promote it as well.
-And then masses and masses of impact will be had on young children, teenagers – and now imagine you have all these essays to do, and now you have a solution that is being promoted by your favourite person.”
+Ibrahim shared his thoughts on the power of that message coming from a YouTuber they trust: “You’ll see big YouTubers saying it, and that can influence smaller YouTubers to promote it as well.
+And then masses and masses of impact will be had on young children, teenagers… And now imagine you have all these essays to do, and now you have a solution that is being promoted by your favourite person.”

 The only people needing to use this awful EduBirdie website are the YouTubers endorsing it because they're all clearly too THICK to use their online presence responsibly https://t.co/7lct0ZS9FE

 — Laura Bubble (@Laurbubble) May 2, 2018